-No matter how old they are, or how cold it is or even if we attend an egg hunt at church first -- we still have our family egg hunt at home because I know things like this will build fond memories for them.
+No matter how old they are, or how cold it is or even if we attend an egg hunt at church first -- we still have our family egg hunt at home because I know things like this build AWESOME memories for kids!

 So I thought we'd share a super easy Easter Egg Hunt that you can do at your house!

 We have the clues all set up for you along with a few details on how to make it easy for younger kids or nice and challenging for the tweens & teens ;) -- all you need is a set of plastic Easter eggs!